The Human Edge: Future-Proofing Teams

 • Defining and building emotional and intellectual agility

-• Resilience - what is it, how to build it as a team, and what are its limitations?
+• What resilience is, how to build it as a team, and where it has limits

 • Grit as a superpower - what’s needed, how to reinforce it, and why grit alone won’t get you there